Flawless Physio Logo

-Baxter’s Nerve Entrapment is a less known but common cause of heel pain that results in numbness on the sole of the foot and pain in the heel that worsens with activity.
+Baxter’s Nerve Entrapment is a less known but common cause of heel pain that results in numbness on the sole and pain in the heel that worsens with activity.
 Physical Therapy, insoles and shoes play an essential role in rehabilitating this condition.
-This article will provide recommendations on shoes we have found beneficial for our patients suffering from a Baxter’s Nerve Entrapment.
+This article will provide recommendations for the best shoes for Baxter’s Nerve Entrapment based on our extensive clinical experience.

-James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-Earnings from this are used to create free-to-read content.
+James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Earnings from this are used to create free-to-read content without affecting the price of the shoes that we recommend.

 We recommend the Hoka Clifton 8 Shoes for Baxter’s Nerve Entrapment due to their responsive cushioning, wide toe box and low drop.